 Remove from pan and set aside for now.

-Add another tbsp of cooking oil/fat of choice, and add sliced onions to pan.
+Add another tablespoon of cooking oil/fat of choice, and add sliced onions to pan.

 Stir fry the onions until slightly translucent, and then add the shrimp back in the cooking pan, and add salt and garlic powder, and stir fry to mix well.